 Buying And Selling Real Estate FAQ

 There is a lot to know about the purchase and sale of real estate in Illinois.
 The laws can be complicated, and you may not know everything you need to know.
-At Cohen Donahue & Salazar, we make a point to educate our clients on the law and their prospects.
+At Cohen Donahue & Morales, we make a point to educate our clients on the law and their prospects.

 However, even before you speak with us, you likely have several questions about the real estate process in Illinois.
 Here are a few answers to some of the most commonly asked questions.

 There are many documents that you may bring to the closing, but the most important ones are: